Culturally humble integrative primary care.

 Our work at Casa de Salud is unique.
 Every day, we deliver care that is rooted in dignity, trust, creativity, cultural humility, and mutual respect.
 We see healthcare from a lens that understands the histories of inequalities, oppressions, and structural forces that affect our community.
 We also see the strengths of our community members, as well as the cultural richness that exists around us.
 It is with this historical analysis and appreciation for the power within our community that we build towards collective wellness and liberation.

 Casa de Salud was founded in 2004 to provide high quality medical services to people with no or limited health insurance as well as a place for primary care clinicians and integrative healers to enjoy the practice of medicine.
 We embrace a holistic approach using a wide range of conventional, natural and traditional medicines to best address mind/body/soul medicine.
-Our clinicians include Family Physicians, a part-time gynecologist, NPs, PAs, a social worker, as well as a Doctor of Oriental Medicine, a Reiki master, a curandera, and two massage therapists.
+Our clinicians have included Family Physicians, a part-time gynecologist, NPs, PAs, a social worker, as well as a Doctor of Oriental Medicine, a Reiki master, a curandera, and massage therapists.
 Case management and health coaching are available to patients.

 Casa de Salud is rooted in community, has relationships with many direct service and advocacy organizations in the county and beyond, and provides a culturally humble and anti-racist environment for staff, apprentices, and patients.
 The clinic is in a time of rebirth and growth, with the ability to creatively implement new programs and ideas without the bureaucracy of conventional healthcare settings.